Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

 ![Centerline Tank Aboard Light](../../img/pilot_centerline_tank_aboard.jpg)

-Illuminates when a stores condition exists that precludes ejection and launch of an AIM-7 missile installed in one of the two forward positions.
+Illuminates when a stores condition exists that precludes ejection or launch of an AIM-7 missile installed in one of the two forward positions.
+To use the sparrows on these stations the centerline store must be first jettisoned.

 ## Interlock Switch